BigSoftVideo/DOTE/export.md

 ### How to export to subtitles (`SRT`) <a id='srt'></a>

 It is also possible to export the basic speaker turns to subtitles that are timed to the original video clip, with all the timing, subtiers, alignment symbols and overlap brackets removed.
+The only condition for this to work correctly is that you have already manually added [sync-codes](sync-code.md) on the HEAD lines of every [neighbourhood](glossary.md#neighbourhood), otherwise _DOTE_ has no idea which lines should appear when as the video plays.

 Select `Export to SRT`, choose your options, and give a filename and location for the exported `SRT` file.